-To study this course successfully at A-Level pupils will need a 7 at IGCSE (or 7-7 or above in Double Award Science if IGCSE Chemistry was not an option open to you).
-We also recommend a 7 or above in GCSE Maths, since 20% of the questions will involve the use of mathematical skills at GCSE level and above.
+To study this course successfully at A Level pupils will need a 7 at IGCSE (or 7-7 or above in Double Award Science if IGCSE Chemistry was not an option open to you).
+You should also have at least a 7 in GCSE Mathematics, since 20% of the questions will involve the use of mathematical skills at GCSE level and above.